LedgerHQ/app-ont/README.md

 # Ledger Ontology Application

-This is the Ledger Onotlogy Application for the Ledger Stax, Flex, Nano S Plus, and Nano X. It is based on [the Ledger Boilerplate Application](https://github.com/LedgerHQ/app-boilerplate).
+This is the Ledger Onotlogy Application for the Ledger devices.
+It is based on [the Ledger Boilerplate Application](https://github.com/LedgerHQ/app-boilerplate).

 The application for Ledger Nano S can be found [here](https://github.com/LedgerHQ/app-ont/commit/babe2c673fac8f6429881773442bdcedf5aec666).